-Central has been impacted by COVID-19 in a number of ways, including increased demand evidenced by our organic net sales increase of 13% in fiscal year 2021.
-The increased demand for our products continues to challenge our supply chain and our ability to procure and manufacture enough product to meet the continued high levels of demand.
-At some of our facilities, we have experienced reduced productivity and increased employee absences, which we expect to continue during the balance of the pandemic.
-Our manufacturing facilities and distribution centers are currently open and fully operational.
-We have incurred and will continue to incur additional costs including personal protective equipment and sanitation costs.
-We have hosted mobile vaccination clinics at some of our larger manufacturing and distribution sites, in order to make vaccines available to our employees.
+Central has been impacted by COVID-19 in a number of ways, including increased demand and sales in fiscal 2020 and 2021.
+The increased demand for our products challenged our supply chain and our ability to procure and manufacture enough product to meet the high levels of demand.
+Our supply chain experienced disruptions and delays which resulted in increased operational and logistics costs.
+At some of our facilities, we have experienced reduced productivity and increased employee absences.
+The pandemic and related increase in demand created operational challenges which impacted our service and fill rates.